This page provides information on the Multi Sub-Object Map.

 By user ID settings – Active, when By user ID mode is enabled.
 It defines the user ID (int, float, string).

-Random Hue/Sat/Gamma – These three parameters control post-process randomization of output color.
+Random Hue/Saturation/Gamma – These three parameters control post-process randomization of output color.
 Input value is percentage of the HSV/gamma range and specifies the maximum random deviation, where gamma range is fixed to [1/10,10].
 See the Random Hue/Sat/Gamma example below.

-Total IDs – Can be used to set the number of sub-textures.
+Slots – Sets the number of sub-textures.

-Delete unused – Deletes disabled slots from the list.
+Delete Unused – Deletes disabled slots from the list.

 ID (1-20) – Specifies a color or a texture to be assigned to the material when it is assigned on an object with the current ID.